-The often-overlooked ARC stands for "Audio Return Channel," and ever since the HDMI 1.4 standard was introduced, ARC has been available on TVs, soundbars and receivers.
+The often-overlooked ARC stands for "Audio Return Channel," and ever since the HDMI 1.4 standard was introduced, ARC has started rolling out to new TVs, soundbars and A/V receivers.
 This protocol offers two-way communication between devices over a single HDMI connection.
 Essentially, the HDMI ARC port lets you use HDMI as both an input and an audio output.

-That two-way flow of sound means that you can do some things that used to require extra cables.
+That two-way flow of sound offered by HDMI ARC means that you can easily do some things that potentially used to require extra cables.

 When your TV is connected to a soundbar or speaker system, you can also use the ARC connection to deliver TV audio to your speakers.
 Audio going to the TV from an antenna, for example, can also be output over HDMI and piped through the soundbar instead of just the TV's built-in speakers.
 This is especially important for smart TVs, for which streaming services deliver all content via Wi-Fi, with nothing to feed into a receiver.
 Instead, the ARC connection lets you output that sound to your soundbar without having to connect with a dedicated audio cable.